About the CTSA Program

 - Train the scientific workforce needed for the translational sciences.

-The NIH has commissioned the Institute of Medicine (IOM) to assemble an ad hoc expert committee to evaluate the CTSA program.
-Committee members are reviewing existing evaluations and stakeholder input, and are seeking input through public workshops and other means.
-In June 2013, the IOM committee will release a report with recommendations.
-Visit the IOM website to learn more.
+In 2012, NIH commissioned the Institute of Medicine (IOM) to assemble an ad hoc expert committee to evaluate the CTSA program.
+Committee members reviewed existing evaluations and stakeholder input, and they sought input through public workshops and other means.
+In June 2013, the IOM committee released its report, and NCATS Director Christopher P. Austin, M.D., issued a statement in response.

-Currently, about 60 medical research institutions in 30 states and the District of Columbia are active members of the CTSA Consortium.
+Currently, about 60 medical research institutions in 30 states and the District of Columbia receive CTSA program funding to improve clinical and translational research nationwide.